IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 ### Control Plane Components

-The control plane has the following components:

-1. `kube-apiserver` which exposes the Kubernetes API.
-The Kubernetes API enables us to define, deploy, and manage the lifecycle of containers.
-This is also known as the API server.
-2. `etcd` which is used as the backing store for all Kubernetes cluster data.
-3. `kube-scheduler` watches for newly created Pods without an assigned Node and assigns them to a Node.
-4. `kube-controller-manager` runs controller processes.
-Each different controller is a separate process.
-5. `cloud-controller-manager` lets you link your cluster into your cloud providers API.

-The two components that are very important for operator development are the `kube-apiserver` and the `kube-controller-manager`.
+The two control plane components that are very important for operator development are the `kube-apiserver` and the `kube-controller-manager`.
 Whenever an admin works with a tool such as the `kubectl` CLI, the admin is using the `kube-apiserver` to tell the control plane to manage the cluster in a